 Birth defects

-Testing for open neural tube defects (NTDs), such as spina bifida (spinal defect) or anencephaly (brain does not develop), detects chemicals that may be present in abnormal quantities when the foetus has an anatomic abnormality.- AFP (alpha-fetoprotein)—increased with neural tube defects
+Testing for open neural tube defects (NTDs), such as spina bifida (spinal defect) or anencephaly (brain does not develop), detects chemicals that may be present in abnormal quantities when the fetus has an anatomic abnormality.- AFP (alpha-fetoprotein)—increased with neural tube defects

 - Acetylcholinesterase—increased with neural tube defects and also other anatomic abnormalities